 Students should contact the Academic Office to discuss the Proficiency Examination process.
 All requests for Proficiency Examinations must be approved by the appropriate Department Chair or the Academic Dean.
 Administrative fees for Proficiency Examinations are \$20 per credit unit.
-Credits earned as a result of successful completion of Proficiency Examinations in conjunction with Directed Study and Experiential Learning Evaluation/Portfolio may be used to satisfy up to 50% of the credits required for program completion.
-Successful completion of a Proficiency Examination with a grade of "C" will be posted to the academic transcript as a PE (see Tuition & Fee Schedule
+Credits earned as a result of successful completion of Proficiency Examinations with a grade of "C" will be posted to the academic transcript as a PE (see Tuition & Fee Schedule).